Teton County Courthouse

 Sarah Johnston moved to Driggs in 2007 after graduating summa cum laude from the University of Wyoming with a double major in Civil Engineering and the University Honors Program.
 During her time at UW, she spent one year participating in a National Student Exchange at the University of Hawaii.
 Prior to attending university in Laramie, Sarah lived with her family on farms and ranches in rural New Zealand, Nebraska, Idaho, and Wyoming.
 Sarah is a Professional Engineer licensed in both Idaho and Wyoming.
 Sarah worked for two different consulting firms for almost 8 years before starting her own company, Arrowleaf Engineering, in order to spend more time with her young son, Silas.
 Sarah has represented a variety of public and private clients.
 The bulk of her work is centered on site design and planning, infrastructure design and installation, and the required permitting and approvals.
 She also performs property due diligence inspections, Phase I, II, and III Assessments and remediation.
 Sarah served on the Teton County Road Committee in 2014 and is a member of the Teton County Development Impact Fee Advisory Committee.
 Sarah and her husband, Brady, enjoy gardening, hiking, boating, climbing, biking, and skiing with their son, and are occasionally spotted in the backcountry with their pack goats.

-Chris Larson (Vice Chair) is in his second year on the PZC.
+Chris Larson (Vice Chair) is in his fifth year on the PZC.
 He brings 12 years of experience as a citizen planner with Park City, 4 years on the Historic District Commission and 8 years as a Planning Commissioner (2 years as Chair).
 Both commissions were decision-making bodies that dealt with many difficult problems due to growth and changing socio-economic factors.
 During his tenure on the Park City Planning Commission, the city completely rewrote both the Comprehensive Master Plan and the Land Management Code from the ground up.
 Chris started spending a considerable amount of time in Teton Valley in the mid-1990s, bought property and built a house.
 He and his wife Cathy moved here full time in 2005 and are actively involved in the community and in the daily activities of raising a young son.
 Chris earned a degree in Computer Science from the University of Utah and has a considerable amount of graduate level work under his belt.
 He owns a software development business that operates both locally and nationally.
 Chris has served on many boards over the past 25 years, including Teton Valley Hospital for 3+ years and Teton Valley Trails & Pathways for 6 years.
 He considers the current PZC as one of the best boards he has ever served on, from both a professional and policy perspective.